evmos/docs/docs/develop/tools/oracles.md

 # Oracles

 Oracles are a crucial component of the decentralized web, enabling smart contracts to access off-chain data and interact with the real world.
 These oracles serve as a bridge between the decentralized, trustless environment of blockchain and the centralized, traditional internet.

 An oracle is a piece of software that retrieves data from external sources and feeds it into smart contracts on the blockchain.
 This enables smart contracts to respond to real-world events, trigger automated actions, and execute their intended functions.

 Evmos partners with several oracles providers to help provide value feed services and more.

-Our partners include:
+Our oracles include:

 - [Adrastia](https://docs.adrastia.io/)
 - [Dia](https://docs.diadata.org/introduction/readme)